aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-manually/_index.md

 ```

 5. Verify that Aspose.Slides for Reporting Services was installed successfully:
-   1. Open Report Manager and check the list of available export types for a report. {{% alert color="primary" %}}
+   1. Open Report Manager and check the list of available export types for a report.

-You can launch Report Manager by opening a browser (Microsoft Internet Explorer 6.0 or later) and typing the Report Manager URL in the address bar (by default it is http://< ComputerName >/Reports ).
+      {{% alert color="primary" %}} You can launch Report Manager by opening a browser (Microsoft Internet Explorer 6.0 or later) and typing the Report Manager URL in the address bar (by default it is http://< ComputerName >/Reports ).

       {{% /alert %}}

-1. Select one of the reports on the server.
+1. Select a report on the server.
 1. Open the **Select Format** list.
    You should see a list of export formats provided by Aspose.Slides for Reporting Services.
 1. Select **PPT – PowerPoint Presentation via Aspose.Slides**.